Resources

 Benchmark

-Why is benchmarking so important in the construction industry?
+Why is benchmarking so important in construction?

-• Lack of transparency regarding actual project costs
+• Lack of transparency regarding actual project costs.

 • Lack of real-time data for monitoring project progress